James Hoban: Early life and education

-Hoban was born to Edmond and Martha (née Beaghan) Hoban in 1755, and raised a Roman Catholic on the Desart Court estate belonging to the Earl of Desart in County Kilkenny, Ireland.
+Hoban was born to Edmond, a tenant farmer and Martha (née Beaghan) Hoban in 1755, and raised a Roman Catholic on the Desart Court estate belonging to the Earl of Desart in County Kilkenny, Ireland.
+He had at least three siblings including Philip, Joseph and Ann.
 He worked there as a wheelwright and carpenter until in 1779, when he was given an advanced student place in the Dublin Society's Drawing School on Lower Grafton Street in Dublin and studied under Thomas Ivory.
 He excelled in his studies and received the prestigious Duke of Leinster's medal from the Dublin Society in November 1780 for his drawing, Brackets, Stairs, and Roofs.
 Hoban was an apprentice to Ivory from 1779 until he left to go to America, likely in 1785.

 Hoban arrived in South Carolina by April 1787, where he designed numerous buildings including the Charleston County Courthouse, which was built between 1790 and 1792 on the ruins of the former South Carolina Statehouse, which was built in 1753 and burned down in 1788.